quix-it/quix-quang/projects/quang/loader/README.md

 ## QuangLoaderComponent

-The `QuangLoaderComponent` is a component that displays a loader overlay on the page.
+The `QuangLoaderComponent` displays a loader overlay on the page.
 It is highly customizable and can be used to indicate loading states in your application.

+### Inputs

+- `showAtLeastFor`: `number` — Minimum time (in milliseconds) to show the loader for.
+Default: `500`.
+- You can use `ng-content` to project custom content (e.g., a custom spinner or message).

+> **Note:** Loader visibility is managed internally by the loader service and HTTP interceptor, not by an input property.

 ### Usage

 1. **Import the Component**:
-   Import the `QuangLoaderComponent` into your desired module or component.

    ```typescript
    import { QuangLoaderComponent } from 'quang/loader'
    ```
 2. **Add to Template**:
-   Use the `QuangLoaderComponent` in your template to display the loader (suggested App.component).

    ```html
    <quang-loader></quang-loader>
    ```
 3. **Custom Content**:
-   Replace the default spinner with custom content by using the `ng-content` projection.

    ```html
    <quang-loader>
      <div class="custom-spinner">Loading...</div>